Check-inYou can pick up your start numbers and race packet at the registration desk on Saturday, from two hours before the start.

 The swimmer and the biker can join the runner a couple of hundred metres before the finish line if they wish to finish as a complete team.

 Attention: after finishing the runner should give his race number to the biker, since he will need this to take his bike out of the transition area.

 Nutrition and careThere are no drink stations during the bike leg, so make sure you take this with you.
 During the run leg and at the finish line, water, thirst quencher and spunges are provided.
 All other food and drink during the race one has to provide for oneself.
-Medical assistance is present the whole day in the finish area.
+Medical assistance is present the whole day near the big tent on the beach.
 There are a couple of public showers on the beach.

 After the raceWhen you come to collect your bike and race gear after the race, you will have to show your race number (in order to match it with the bike number).
 No number: no bike.